-The Agency of Transportation has 29 Park & Ride lots strategically placed in various locations in the state.
-Demand for Park & Ride spaces and new lots is increasing, especially as fuel prices rise.
-Requests for new lots are evaluated based on the following criteria:
+The Agency of Transportation has 27 Park & Ride lots strategically placed in various locations in the state.
+Demand for Park & Ride spaces and new lots is increasing,

-- Total Highway and Location (40 points) - An accumulation of points from individual scorings of Highway Sufficiency Rating, Current Average daily Traffic, Highway Function (Network), distance from Primary Network and Public Transit Service. - Cost/Parking Space (20 points maximum) - o Correlates the facility project cost with the total number of parking spaces. - Regional Input and Priority (20 points) - o Regional Planning Commission support for the project from a Regional perspective, and the project's priority within the region. - Project Momentum (20 points) - Projects that are already underway, projects that are already in VTrans' capital program and have identified funding, and projects that do not anticipate permitting or right-of-way problems are assigned more points.
+- Total Highway and Location (40 points) - An accumulation of points from individual scorings of Highway Sufficiency Rating, Current Average Daily Traffic, Highway Function (Network), distance from Primary Network and Public Transit Service. - Cost/Parking Space (20 points maximum) - o Correlates the facility project cost with the total number of parking spaces. - Regional Input and Priority (20 points) - o Regional Planning Commission support for the project from a Regional perspective, and the project's priority within the region. - Project Momentum (20 points) - Projects that are already underway, projects that are already in VTrans' capital program and have identified funding, and projects that do not anticipate permitting or right-of-way problems are assigned more points.